chrisgrieser/nvim-various-textobjs/README.md

 ## Limitations & non-goals
 - This plugin uses pattern matching, so it can be inaccurate in some edge cases.
-- The characterwise textobjects do not match multi-line objects.
-Most notably, this affects the value textobject.
+- The characterwise text objects do not match multi-line objects.
+Most notably, this affects the value text object.
 - [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects)
   already does an excellent job when it comes to using Treesitter for text objects, such as function arguments or loops.
-This plugin's goal is therefore not to provide textobjects already offered by `nvim-treesitter-textobjects`.
+This plugin's goal is therefore not to provide text objects already offered by `nvim-treesitter-textobjects`.

 ## Other text object plugins
 - [treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects)